This post was updated on 2/22/22Jump to Recipe

 There are people out there who probably think I’m crazy for using my oven in August.
 Since I bake all the time anyways, it’s no big deal to me, and I don’t notice an overwhelming difference in the comfort level of my apartment.
-Besides, I only recently perfected recipe for oven chips, so now I want to make them whenever we get potatoes.
+Besides, I only recently perfected recipe for oven fries, so now I want to make them whenever we get potatoes.
 (If anyone has a suggestion for what to do with potatoes that doesn’t involve heat, I would be interested in hearing it!).

-Crispy Oven Chips
+Easy Crispy Oven Roasted Chips

-1 tablespoon extra virgin olive oil
+- 1 tbsp extra virgin olive oil

-1/2 teaspoon salt
+- 1/2 tsp salt

-1/4 teaspoon pepper
+- 1/4 tsp pepper

-1/4 teaspoon garlic powder
+- 1/4 tsp garlic powder

-2 tablespoons sesame seeds
+- 2 tbsp sesame seeds

 - Preheat oven to 400 degrees Fahrenheit.
 Scrub and slice potatoes 1/8" thick.
 Add half of oil to pan, add potatoes and slide around to coat one side.
 Drizzle remaining oil over top.
 Sprinkle on seasonings (excluding sesame seeds) and toss to coat well.
 Lay potatoes flat and avoid overlapping.